Raisin Bran. It seems like it would at least be one of the better cereals, right?

 I would not recommend this product after reviewing the ingredients.
 There are so many better options for breakfast or for a snack that are whole food plant-based without added sugars, chemicals, or genetically modified ingredients.

-Refined sugar, genetically modified foods, and processed foods, in general, are not health-promoting.
+Refined sugar1, genetically modified foods2 and processed foods3 in general are not health promoting.
 Raisin Bran is another one of those “junk foods” wearing the deceptive clothing of a “health food”.

 You and your family deserve to only consume the BEST FOODS EVER!
 Your calling in life is important and, in order to fulfill it, you need to run on high octane fuel.
 You’re too good for Raisin Bran.